Moselsteig side route König-Johann-Runde

-This Premium hiking trail (as certified by the German Hiking Institute) connects the historic castle complex in Freudenburg town centre with diverse landscapes, endless views, sandstone rocks and the Eiderberg nature conservation area.
-The 12-kilometre-long hiking trail takes its name from King John the Blind of Bohemia, the Earl of Luxemburg, who built a castle complex in Freudenburg in the 14th century.
-This varied hike begins and ends at the old town walls of Freudenburg.
-From there the trail leads on through a varied landscape with a number of viewpoints and vistas all the way to Luxemburg and France.
-Other highlights en route include the castle, which sits on imposing sandstone rocks, as well as Leukbachtal valley with its several small cascading waterfalls and historic mills.
-In the “Kollesleuker Schweiz” (Kollesleuken’s own little Switzerland, named after the beauty of the region), coloured sandstone rocks rise steeply in diverse forms and colours.
-Nature lovers can delight in rare orchids on the 440-metre high Eiderberg, which is a natural conservation area.
+The premium hiking trail connects the historic castle complex in the town center of Freudenburg with varied landscapes, many viewpoints, sandstone rocks, and the nature reserve "Eiderberg."
+The namesake of the 12-kilometer-long hiking trail is King John the Blind of Bohemia, Count of Luxembourg, who built a castle complex in Freudenburg in the 14th century.
+The start and end point of this varied hike is the old town wall in the historic town center of Freudenburg.
+From there, the path leads through a varied landscape with many viewpoints and panoramas reaching as far as Luxembourg and France.
+Other highlights on the trail are the castle complex that towers on a mighty sandstone rock and the Leukbach valley with several small cascading “waterfalls” and historic mills.
+In the “Kollesleuker Switzerland,” colorful Buntsandstein rocks rise steeply in varied shapes and colors.
+Nature lovers can enjoy rare orchids on the 440-meter-high “Eiderberg,” which is under nature protection.

 Elevation profile